bolt/docs/docs/howto/transform-repeaters-to-sets-and-collections.md

 ## Repeater → collection with 1 set

-In Bolt 3, it the `repeater` is available as a special field type that allows an array-type structure of sub-fields within a single field name.
+In Bolt 3, the `repeater` is available as a special field type that allows an array-type structure of sub-fields within a single field name.
 It allowed Editors to repeat those sub-fields as they wish to build the record.